jcusick93/figma-icon-getter/README.md

 This is a TypeScript library and CLI to fetch icons from [Figma](https://www.figma.com/) using their [REST API](https://www.figma.com/developers/api).

-## Advantages
+## Benefits
 - Automate icon workflow from Figma to production.
 - Sync repository with a single Figma file.
 - Use [component sets](https://help.figma.com/hc/en-us/articles/360056440594-Create-and-use-variants) in Figma, making it easier for designers to configure options.

 ## Design Setup
-1. Create a new Figma file and notate the file key
+1. Create a new Figma file and notate the file key.

 ![icons-01](https://github.com/user-attachments/assets/c583f79f-bd91-4d5c-9a6b-268064fef2bc)